-The best carry on luggage for traveling requires light weight, durability, and style.
-These carry on suitcases top the list.
+The best carry-on luggage for traveling in 2023 combines lightweight, durability, and style.
+These carry-on suitcases top the list.

 That’s where I come in.

-Whether you’re looking for carry-on luggage for international travel, or your sticking to cabin baggage for domestic travel, we have tested and reviewed countless products to help you choose something that is going to last you for many adventures without breaking the bank.
+Whether you’re looking for carry-on luggage for international travel, or you’re sticking to cabin baggage for domestic travel, I have tested and reviewed countless products to help you choose something that is going to last you for many adventures without breaking the bank.

 And if you need more help planning incredible travel experiences, head over to our family travel resource page where you’ll find everything from packing lists to travel tips.